 The higher the excess, the cheaper the premium will be.

 Some insurers offer discounts such as a no claims bonus.
-At the time of writing Aviva was offering a 40% no claims discount.

 Things that will affect the cost of buy to let insurance